Mateaus/LoginApps/README.md

 in order to keep it as a backup in case the phone's memory gets deleted).
 - Lastly, I found Firebase which I found to be really good and decided to spend days upon days just learning how to implement it into an Android application.
 Until I finally got the hang of it and managed to create what I currenty have here.
-I would of loved to continue but I had to stop because the school semester was beginning.
+I would of loved to continue but I had to stop because school semester started and my classes are taking up most of my time.